 Here’s a step-by-step guide:

-1. Measure Your Home Office: Measure the square footage of your home office.
+Calculate your Home office: Calculate the square footage of your home office.

-2. Calculate the Percentage: Determine the percentage of your home that is used for business.
+Compute the Percentage: It is formulated how much of your home you are using in the business.
 For example, if your home office is 200 square feet and your home is 2,000 square feet, the percentage used for business is 10% (200 ÷ 2,000 = 0.1).

-3. Apply the Percentage to Home Expenses: Apply that percentage to your total home expenses.
+Put it as a percentage on home expenses: Put the percentage to your total home expenses.
 Let’s say your monthly mortgage payment is $1,500.
-Using the 10% figure, your home office deduction would be 10% of $1,500, or $150.
+Applying the 10 percent number, your deduction on your home office should be 10 percent of 1,500, or $150.

 Repeat this process for each deductible expense (utilities, insurance, repairs, etc.) and add them together to get your total deduction.